microsoft/spoor/docs/tutorials/fibonacci.md

     ```bash
     swiftc fib.swift -emit-ir -o fib.ll
     ```

+!!! info "Debug data"
+    Compile with debug data (`-g`) to include the source file and line number in the symbolized trace.

 Inspect the file `fib.ll` to view the (uninstrumented) IR.
 Each language's emitted IR is different due to the nature of the source language and its